 Look, we all know buying tech online in 2020 is a gamble- products appear overnight with 80 five-star reviews and disappear just as quickly- often leaving buyers who thought they were purchasing a quality product left holding the bag.

 These are products I have tested in the field or researched extensively and screened with a number of counterfeit-flagging Chrome extensions (in the case of most items, both) Save the time and hassle of trying to read between the lines of product reviews with the Digital Nomad Supplies Shopping list I have created- full of products that I personally have vetted and/or tested in the field.
-Links on this page are affiliate links, so if you buy based on my research and writeup, I might get a small commission from Amazon.

 Review my list below for details, tips, and specs, or just jump to my Portable Office Shopping list on Amazon.